execas/execas.github.io/_posts/2018-08-21-ssh-on-linux.md

 ## SSH configuration

-The configuration files for ssh is `/etc/ssh/sshd_config` and `/etc/ssh/ssh_config`.
+The configuration files for SSH is `/etc/ssh/sshd_config` and `/etc/ssh/ssh_config`.

 ### Root login

-Uncomment the below in `sshd_config` to allow for root login over ssh:
+Uncomment the below in `sshd_config` to allow for root login over SSH:

 ```
 #PermitRootLogin yes
 ```

-Restart the ssh service.
+Restart the `sshd` service.

-A much better choice is to not allow root to login over ssh, and instead only allow regular users to gain extended priveleges through `sudo`.
+A much better choice is to not allow root to login over SSH, and instead only allow regular users to gain extended priveleges through `sudo`.

 ### Passwords